 When attempting to campaign against racism in general or blackface imagery in particular, activists and scholars are often met by vitriolic and dismissive responses.
 This experience can be off-putting and frightening especially when it is a recurring aspect to fighting against racism.
-Therefore, we have turned the usual concept of an FAQ page on its head with a compilation of some of the most prevalent responses to anti-blackface campaigns, countered by informed and effective replies.
+Therefore, we have turned the usual concept of FAQs on its head with a compilation of some of the most prevalent responses to anti-blackface campaigns, countered by informed and effective replies.
 Next time someone tells you that blackface is a trivial topic or questions your right to speak up against it, you can refer them to this:

 “Racism doesn’t exist in Europe.
 We all have equal opportunities now”

 The idea that contemporary European societies have become post-racial, is a widespread, but unfounded assumption.
 Racism, exclusion, discrimination and xenophobia are still very much alive and cause socio-economic and political inequality in many if not all European countries.
 Countless reports have in the past years focused attention on the existence of racism and xenophobia and have offered substantive evidence of this.
 This has been done, for instance, by the European Union Minorities and Discrimination Survey (EU-MIDIS), the European Union Agency for Fundamental Rights (FRA) and the European Commission against Racism and Intolerance (ECRI).
 These and other institutions have researched and uncovered discrimination and unequal treatment of ethnic minorities when seeking work, asking for and receiving health care and applying for housing and education across the EU and show how spatial segregation, discriminatory advertisements and differential treatment in access to public services are visible throughout Europe.

 “Why talk about blackface when there are bigger problems in this world?”